Trend to equilibrium and diffusion limit for the inertial Kuramoto-Sakaguchi equation: Introduction and main results

 Systematic studies on synchronization were invoked by the pioneer works of A. Winfree \cite{Wi1, Wi2} and Y. Kuramoto \cite{Ku1, Ku2, Ku3}.
 More precisely, these models consider a collection of $N \in \N$ oscillators, represented by their phase-frequency pair $(\theta^i,\omega^i)\in\mathbb T\times\mathbb R$ and by their natural frequency $\nu^i$.
 In the presence of inertia and stochastic noise effect, the dynamics of stochastic Kuramoto oscillators is governed by the following set of globally coupled ODEs \cite{ABPVRS, Ku3, Sa}:

 where nonnegative coefficients $m$, $\kappa$, and $\sigma$ represent mass, coupling strength, and noise intensity, respectively, and $B^i_t$'s are independent one-dimensional Brownian motions.
-We refer to \cite{CDH, CHLXY, CHM, HKPZ, HR} for the emergent behavior of the Kuramoto model \eqref{sys:Ku} including zero inertia case ($m=0$) or noiseless case ($\sigma=0$).
+We refer to \cite{CDH, CHLXY, CHM, HKPZ, HR} for the emergent behavior of the Kuramoto model \eqref{sys:Ku} including zero inertia case ($m=0$) or noiseless case ($\sigma=0$). {It is noteworthy that one may consider the friction coefficient $\gamma>0$ by using $-\gamma\,\omega^i_t$ instead of $-\omega^i_t$ in \eqref{sys:Ku}.
+However, throughout this paper, we set $\gamma=1$, following the previous literature \cite{HSZ}, in order to facilitate comparison with earlier results.
+Consequently, some constants in this paper that appear dimensionless may, in fact, possess physical units.}

 The continuum approximation assumes that populations at the thermodynamic limit $N \rightarrow +\infty$ are described by a continuous distribution $f = f(t, \theta, \omega, \nu)$ at time $t\in\R^+$, phase $\theta\in\T$, frequency $\omega\in\R$, and natural frequency $\nu\in\R$.
 Under this assumption, the time evolution is governed by the following Vlasov-Fokker-Planck-type equation \cite{ABPVRS, HKPZ}: